f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

 5. Update the ``virtualPort`` to **8080** and re-send the declaration.

-6. Login on **BOS-vBIGIP01.termmarc.com** and verify the Application is correctly deployed in partition Task8.
+6. Login on **BOS-vBIGIP01.termmarc.com** and verify the application is correctly deployed in partition Task8.

 7. Login on **BIG-IQ** as Olivia, go to Applications tab and check the application is displayed and analytics are showing.